awanmbandi/realworld-microservice-project/README.md

 # Multi-Microservice Application Project Architecture
-**Online Boutique:** This is a cloud-first microservices application.
-The Online Boutique consists of about 11-12 microservices that makes up the application.
+**Online Shop:** This online shopping application was architected and built using cloud-first principles and methodologies that promote the adoption of application management strategies such as Microservices.
+The Online Shopping App consists of about 11-12 microservices.

 ![ProjectArch](https://github.com/awanmbandi/realworld-microservice-project/blob/zdocs/images/%5BK8S%20Project%5D%20Multi-Service%20Application%20Project%20Arch.png)
 ***